CONCRETE SLAB FOUNDATION REPAIRS THAT ARE DESIGNED TO BE PERMANENT

-- A pre-formed concrete cylinder (6 inches in diameter by 12 inches tall with a ¾ inch hole down the long axis) will be placed at the bottom of the hole directly beneath the grade beam.
-A 40 ton hydraulic ram will then be placed between the bottom of the grade beam and the top of the concrete cylinder.
-The ram will then be engaged and the cylinder will be pressed into the ground.
-Each cylinder will be connected with epoxy and steelrebar.
-Cylinders will be added and pressed until the point of refusal.
-That is to a point where it takes more force to press the piling deeper than it does to lift the house.
-This process is repeated until all the pilings are installed.
+- A 6 inch diameter by 1 foot pre-formed 5000 psi concrete cylinder is placed at the bottom of the hole, directly beneath the grade beam.
+A hydraulic ram is placed between the bottom of the grade beam and the top of the concrete cylinder.
+The ram is engaged, and the piling is pressed into the ground.
+Rebar is added along with another cylinder and the process is repeated until the piling reaches a point of refusal (the piling stops going into the ground and the house starts to lift up).
+This process is repeated until all pilings are installed.

-- Two cylinders set atop the cap with steel shims used to fill the gap between the bottom of the grade beam and the top of the piling.
+- Two additional cylinders are set atop the cap and steel shims are used to fill the gap between the bottom of the beam and the top of the cylinders.
+Once the slab is supported on the pilings, the jacks can be removed, and the holes backfilled.
+Any concrete flatwork that had to be penetrated to install the pilings will be patched.